 WORSHIP IN SONG

 Our service begins with a call to worship.
 The cross stands at the center of the stage, with the worship team around it, visually inviting us to come and worship the risen Christ.

 Music is one of the oldest worship expressions, and perhaps the most complete in the way it engages and moves our whole being.
 The Bible is full of injunctions to sing, shout, dance, and play skillfully on instruments as we make music to the Lord.
 It also encourages us to sing a new song.
-Bryan Bettis and a team of worship leaders and musicians lead us in expressing our worship in song, with a thoughtful combination of beloved hymns and songs that reflect what God is doing today.
+A team of worship leaders and musicians lead us in expressing our worship in song, with a thoughtful combination of beloved hymns and songs that reflect what God is doing today.

 We often pray, thanking God and petitioning together for a need in our city or church, as it rises or as the Spirit leads us.
 Depending on the season of the Church Year, we also pray a written prayer together.
 These prayers are most often chosen from the Anglican prayer book, the Book of Common Prayer.
 We conclude the prayer time often with the Lord’s Prayer.